 Part-time faculty and staff members can become eligible for medical coverage under the Affordable Care Act (ACA) regulations.
 There is a small group of part-time employee grandfathered under a former policy, for which additional details regarding this plan can be found within the health care premium comparison below.
 The same dependent eligibility outlined for full-time faculty and staff also applies for part-time faculty and staff.

-Postdoctoral Scholars: As per postdoctoral scholar eligibility, the per-pay contribution rates follow the same salary-based premium schedule as for faculty and staff.
-For additional information regarding the benefits available to postdoctoral scholars, please contact or visit the Office of Postdoctoral Affairs.
+Postdoctoral appointees: As per postdoctoral eligibility, the per-pay contribution rates follow the same salary-based premium schedule as for faculty and staff.
+For additional information regarding the benefits available to postdoctoral appointees, please contact or visit the Office of Postdoctoral Affairs.
 Please note that if you are a Postdoctoral Fellow, or a J1 Visa holder, you are only eligible for the PPO Plan.

 If you or your dependents are no longer eligible for the health plans, information will be mailed from Lifetime Benefit Solutions regarding continuing coverage under COBRA.
 Additional information regarding COBRA benefits can be found on our COBRA website.

 Becoming Medicare eligible (turning age 65) as an active employee:

 As an active employee, your Penn State medical plan is considered primary for you and your eligible dependents; so as an active employee, there is no need to sign up for Medicare Parts A or B. Employees need to make the determination if it makes fiscal sense to enroll in Medicare as a secondary insurance.